sfigg/commercialization-public/design/compatibility/1709/device-devfund.md

 *Design Notes*

-The "INFTest against a single INF" test in the Windows Hardware Certification Kit (WHCK) validates this requirement.
+The ”DF - InfVerif INF Verification” test in the Windows Hardware Lab Kit (WHLK) validates this requirement.
 For more information about this test, see the Help documentation of the test kit.

 Note: If the device does not provide an INF file (that is, the device uses the inbox driver and the INF file only), this requirement does not apply.